Vahid Halilhodžić: Ivory Coast

-In May 2008, Halilhodžić was hired to train the Ivory Coast national team, captained by Didier Drogba and including the likes of Yaya and Kolo Touré, Salomon Kalou, Emmanuel Eboué and the young Gervinho.
+In May 2008, Halilhodžić was appointed manager of the Ivory Coast national team featuring a number of established players from top European clubs; captained by Chelsea forward Didier Drogba and including the likes of FC Barcelona defensive midfielder Yaya Touré, Arsenal central defender Kolo Touré, Chelsea forward Salomon Kalou, Arsenal right back Emmanuel Eboué, and the young Le Mans left winger Gervinho.

 In a two-year unbeaten run in African qualifiers, the team qualified for both the 2010 Africa Cup of Nations tournament in Angola and the 2010 FIFA World Cup in South Africa.
 In January 2010 in the quarter-finals of the continental championship against Algeria, however, the Ivory Coast were eliminated after Madjid Bougherra scored a 2–2 equaliser in injury time, with Hamer Bouazza adding Algeria's third goal in the opening minutes of extra time.

 The defeat came as a huge disappointment for many Ivorians, for whom the national football team played a central social role and a source of national pride and unity, especially as the country was recovering from the 2002–07 civil war and preparing for its first post-war elections in October that year.
 As a consequence, Halilhodžić was fired on 27 February 2010, less than four months before the 2010 World Cup finals tournament in South Africa.